Meet the Festival Orchestra Musicians

 Concertmaster

-Marcin Arendt, violin (February), is Concertmaster of the Iris Orchestra, a member of the Ceruti String Quartet, Assistant Professor at the University of Memphis, and on the faculty at Interlochen Arts Camp.
+Marcin Arendt, violin, is Concertmaster of the Iris Orchestra, a member of the Ceruti String Quartet, Assistant Professor at the University of Memphis, and on the faculty at Interlochen Arts Camp.
 He is co-founder and Artistic Director of the Memphis in Poland summer festival, which features music in a wide mix of styles, including blues and jazz.
 Marcin has performed alongside renowned artists, among them Itzhak Perlman, Gil Shaham, Jaime Laredo, Yo-Yo Ma, Edgar Meyer, Clay Aiken, Dawn Upshaw, Corky Siegel, and Joshua Bell.
 His playing can be heard on many recordings, including chamber works by Jacques Castérède on Naxos Records.
 Marcin earned a master’s and doctorate from the University of Colorado at Boulder and a Performer’s Certificate from the Stanislaw Moniuszko Academy of Music in his native Poland.
 He plays a Jan van Rooyen violin, modeled after the Guarneri “Carrodus”; his bow was made by David Forbes.
-This is his fourth year at Arizona Musicfest.
+This is his fifth year at Arizona Musicfest.

 Ross Winter